 The exporter plug-in (or Yatta Plug-In) is necessary to export your profile's setup data so you can share it and push updates.
 Due to incompatibilities with existing plug-ins, the exporter plug-in sometimes fails to install when you launch a local profile for the first time.

 To resolve the issue, try to install the plug-in manually from the Eclipse Marketplace.

 Open the main menu and select Edit Launcher Settings.
 Select Uninstall the Launcher.

 Uninstalling will remove all files associated with the Launcher - but your Eclipse installations or workspaces won't be affected by uninstalling the Launcher.
 They will remain in their installation directory.
-The Profiles Client plug-in will remain in the Eclipse toolbar.
+The Yatta Plug-In will remain in the Eclipse toolbar.
 You can remove it separately like any other Eclipse plug-in.